B2B content marketing is a significant factor in growing a company’s brand and bumping up ROI.

 According to Aberdeen, YoY site traffic is almost 8x higher for content marketing leaders than followers.

 Engagement with your prospects on your website and social media platforms creates a strong audience.
-The combined effort of writing deep “pillar” content, distributing it across the web, and engaging B2B buyers on LinkedIn and other platforms drives significant long term brand engagement.
+The combined effort of writing deep “pillar” content, distributing it across the web, and engaging B2B buyers with the best topics on LinkedIn and other platforms drives significant long term brand engagement.

 Younger generations are your B2B buyers of the future.
 Developing your brand to appeal to younger generations’ digital nature will also prepare your company for the future.